Chronic Neck Pain : Postural Causes and A Unique Fix

 The Entire Body Leans Forward, only a bit, but very evident when one tries to stand straight against a wall.
 Body weight shifts to the forefoot causing increased strain.
 Calluses may form under the ball of the foot and/or the great toe, and may worsen toe conditions such as rigid great toe or hallux rigidus—degenerative arthritis of the first metatarsophalangeal joint.

-(I have hallux rigidus that surgery 8 years ago couldn't correct, but posture correction has equalized body weight over the entire foot and calmed inflammation, greatly reducing toe pain.)
+(I have hallux rigidus that surgery 8 years ago couldn't correct, but improving my posture has equalized body weight over the entire foot, calmed inflammation, and greatly reduced toe pain.)

 To Correct:— For Upper Body: Fix the Shoulder Blade Exercise to improve forward head, pull shoulders back, strengthen shoulder blade anchoring, and free up neck motion.
-For tight chest muscles and upper abdominals, do Thumbs-Up and Bruegger Exercises, Wall Angels or Wall Standing Exercise, and frequently remind oneself to keep the chest lifted.
+For tight chest muscles and upper abdominals, do Thumbs-Up and Bruegger Exercises, Wall Angels or Wall Standing Exercise, also Pectoralis Minor Stretch (note precautions), and frequently remind oneself to keep the chest lifted.
 Take some deep breaths during the day and notice how good it feels for the lungs to expand unimpeded when the chest is lifted.

 —For Lower Body: Loosen locked pelvis with hip extensor (Hamstring) stretches and practice forward pelvic tilts (in front of a mirror) or see this video Lower Back Lumbo-Pelvic Exercise.
 Get a sense of what it feels like to stand straight (at a 90 degree angle with the floor) by doing Wall Standing Exercises.
 Remind oneself often to straighten the mid-back.
 Strengthen lower back extensors with Multifidus and Back Extension Exercises.
 Remind oneself to relax the knees, and keep body weight evenly distributed between ball and heel of the feet.
 Strengthen hip flexors.